orcasnet/momentjs-angular-module/README.md

 [2]: http://angularjs.org/

 ## Installing
-After including the module script on your page, declare `angular-momentjs` as a dependency of your app:
+After including the module script on your page, declare `moment` as a dependency of your app:
 ```
-angular.module('myApp', ['angular-momentjs']);
+angular.module('myApp', ['moment']);
 ```

 ## Usage